 We have also undertaken work to raise awareness of the impacts of the NRPF condition politically and have submitted evidence to various inquiries.
 In 2017 we held a round table in Parliament in partnership with the Children’s Society.
 We have submitted evidence to the All Party Parliamentary Group for ending homelessness and to the Work and Pensions Committee's current inquiry into children in poverty with no recourse to public funds.

 In 2018 the All Party Parliamentary Group for ending homelessness recommended that the NRPF condition is not imposed on people with children under 18 and some other groups.

-All Party Parliamentary Group for ending homelessness:
+All Party Parliamentary Group for ending homelessness (February 2018):

 Chief Inspector of Immigration’s investigation into the Home Office approach to charging for services (July 2018):